Coca-Cola Board of Directors & Warren Buffett

 Seven months later, Barry Diller bought an additional 510,000 shares of Coca-Cola stock for $27.6 million dollars, continuing his support for one of the world's most corrupt companies.

-Not only does Barry Diller now own more than $116 million dollars (as of 11/1/11) of stock in The Coca-Cola Company, but Coke has paid substantial sums to Diller's InterActiveCorp.
+It should be noted that The Coca-Cola Company has paid substantial sums to Diller's InterActiveCorp.
 It's laughable that Coca-Cola calls Diller an "independent director."

 Is it any wonder that Barry Diller does not speak out against Coke's injustices and that NYU administrators are helping cover up Coke's crimes?